streamlit/docs/content/streamlit-cloud/share-your-app/indexability.md

 # SEO and search indexability

-When you deploy a public app to Community Cloud, it is automatically indexed by search engines like Google and Bing on a weekly basis. 🎈 This means that anyone can find your app by searching for its custom subdomain (e.g. <https://traingenerator.streamlit.app>) or by searching for the app's title.
+When you deploy a public app to Streamlit Community Cloud, it is automatically indexed by search engines like Google and Bing on a weekly basis. 🎈 This means that anyone can find your app by <a href="https://www.google.com/search?q=traingenerator.streamlit.app" target="_blank">searching for its custom subdomain</a> (e.g. "traingenerator.streamlit.app") or by searching for the app's title.

 ## Get the most out of app indexability